resetroot99/resynciq-compliance-engine/README.md

 This project is licensed under the [MIT License](LICENSE).

+**Proprietary Notice:** ComplianceIQ is a proprietary concept for The Crash Co. by Ali J.

 ---

-*Hidden within the repository is a signature file (`hidden-signature.txt`) as a nod to the project's unique identity.*
+*Hidden within the repository is a signature file (`

-Happy coding and compliance!